okeeffed/developer-notes/manual/Books/Loonshots.md

 - Love your artists and soldiers equally
 - Manage the transfer, not the tech: be a gardener, not a Moses
+- Appoint and train project champions to bridge the divide